TL;DR

 As the pressure mounts, the question is no longer if you will face overwhelming stress, but how you will manage it.
 For discerning professionals, the answer lies in a proactive, strategic approach to well-being, where Private Medical Insurance (PMI) evolves from a simple safety net into a comprehensive toolkit for resilience.
 This guide unpacks the crisis and illuminates how the right private health cover can shield your health, your career, and your business's future.

-The World Health Organization (WHO) formally recognised burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon," not a medical condition.
+The World Health Organisation (WHO) formally recognised burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon," not a medical condition.
 It is specifically defined as a syndrome resulting from chronic workplace stress that has not been successfully managed.

 Burnout is characterised by three distinct dimensions: